Welcome to the FAMOUS Giraffe Park Nairobi in Kenya.

 After interacting with you, the giraffes always retreat to their forest sanctuary.
 This emphasizes the importance of conservation and education efforts.

-Once you have finished with the giraffes, you can head out on a self-guided forest walk (just cross the street, the gate is free to open) in the Gogo River Sanctuary, a 1.5-kilometer trail with some views of Nairobi and the Ngong Hills.
-The trail is a nice addition, but do not expect too much of it.
+Once you have finished with the giraffes, you can head out on a self-guided forest walk (just cross the street; the gate is free to open) in the Gogo River Sanctuary, a 1.5-kilometer trail with some views of Nairobi and the Ngong Hills.

 Please make sure you adhere to the Leave No Trace Principle and don’t leave any trash at the visitor center!